teeeeeo9/navi/README.md

 ## How It Works: AI-Driven Goal Management

-Strategist uses a unique approach where users interact primarily with the AI assistant, which intelligently determines what actions to take based on the conversation.
+Navi uses a unique approach where users interact primarily with the AI assistant, which intelligently determines what actions to take based on the conversation.

 ### Example Conversation Flow